 Preserving Your History for the Future

-The future of the 40 million Commonwealth records held by the National Archives has been bolstered through three major projects: the upgrade of the Chester Hill repository in Sydney completed in late 2015; the National Archives Preservation Facility (NAPF) in Canberra, which is well underway; and a third that is subject to further approval processes.
-The combined capacity will enable us to accept records until 2031.
+The future of the 40 million Commonwealth records held by the National Archives has been bolstered through three major projects: the upgrade of the Chester Hill repository in Sydney, completed in late 2015; the National Archives Preservation Facility (NAPF) in Canberra, opened in June 2017; and a third that is subject to further approval processes.
+The combined capacity will enable the Archives to accept records until 2031.

-The relocation of records to the NAPF in Canberra is an exciting evolution for the Archives.
-The architecturally designed, environmentally sustainable building has storage for approximately 25 per cent of our extensive collection.
-It will house 104 kilometres of paper records, more than nine kilometres of audio-visual records and a digital archive, ensuring the preservation and conservation of our irreplaceable collection continues into the future.
+The opening of the NAPF in Canberra is an exciting evolution for the Archives.
+The architecturally designed, environmentally sustainable building has storage for approximately 25 per cent of the extensive collection.
+It houses 104 kilometres of paper records, more than nine kilometres of audiovisual records and a digital archive, ensuring the preservation and conservation of the irreplaceable collection continues into the future.